Anyone

 look that always reminds me of New Zealand.
 It was classic New England today.
 Just Perfect.
 But let the photos do the talking...

-I shot a ton of footage and some st
+I shot a ton of footage and some stills check it out.

 That's a pretty wave.
 This was shot this morning.
 August 26, 2010.
 Photo By RALPH